emmanuelsevrin/Beirut-Cafes-Map/Readme.md

 THe Zomato ratings are pulled from the Zomato API, which has a limit of 1000 request per day.
 For this reason, the API request might not work if the volume of loads exceed this volume.

 ## Sources and inspirations
-The css and html code from this app took inspiration from an example single sidebar page available at this page https://blackrockdigital.github.io/startbootstrap-simple-sidebar/# Which is available under MIT licence
+The css and html code from this app took some inspiration from an example single sidebar page available at this page https://blackrockdigital.github.io/startbootstrap-simple-sidebar/# Which is available under MIT licence